lxsmnsyc/dismantle/README.md

 result.entries;

 /**
- * An array that contains which files are the roots.
+ * An array that contains the path of the root files.
- * Roots are the newly produced functions.
+ * Root files contains the newly produced functions.
  *
  * Use this if you want to transform the root module/function
  * before the registration call.